The Adventures in Parenthood Project explores the transition of outdoor adventurers to family life.

 My exploration into this topic dates back to at least 2010, when I wrote an article for Highline Magazine titled The Land of Why?
 Quest for Adventure, Family – Style.
 This article featured filmmaker Leanne Allison; her husband, Karsten Heuer; and their adventure across Canada with their son, Zev (the basis for their film, Finding Farley, which won both Grand Prize and People’s Choice Awards at the 2009 Banff Mountain Film Festival).
 I was fascinated to discover what Leanne learned about adventuring with a two-year-old, and knew there was much more to explore on the topic.

 A few years later, “the kid question” had surfaced enough times to convince me to do something about it.
 Thus, The Adventures in Parenthood Project was born in May 2012.
 By having a website, I could bring my research to others, and together we could learn about the transition to parenthood as outdoor adventurers.
 Soon thereafter, my husband and I decided it was time to start a family (find out how we decided here).
 Our daughter, Mistaya Joy, was born on March 22, 2013, and a new life of adventure began.
-On this website, you’ll find articles about life leading up to her birth, the transition to parenthood, and how we have been able to pursue outdoor adventures with a baby in tow.
+On this website, you’ll find articles about life leading up to her birth, the transition to parenthood, and how we have been able to pursue outdoor adventures and travels with a baby – now toddler – in tow.